I’m fortunate and grateful to receive lots of requests to connect on LinkedIn.

 Besides, if you make a mistake and regret connecting with someone, you can always remove them as a connection.
 They will not be notified that you did so.

 Here are two things that make lots of people pass on an invitation . . . but not me:

-I don’t mind if you have little to almost no content in your LinkedIn profile.
+I don’t mind if you have very little content in your LinkedIn profile.
 Maybe you don’t know how to use LinkedIn or are wary of it, so haven’t fully built your profile.
 As long as your profile tells me who you are and what you do, I’m okay connecting with you.